weilip1803/rest-api-development/README.md

 Answer: Please replace this sentence with your answer.

+#### Question 5: Is your web application vulnerable?
+If yes, how and why?
+If not, what measures did you take to secure it?

+Answer: Please replace this sentence with your answer.

-#### Question 5: Is there any other feedback you would like to give?
+#### Feedback: Is there any other feedback you would like to give?

 Answer: Please replace this sentence with your answer.